hhannine/hhannine.github.io/_posts/2024-12-12-inverse-problems-toioi.md

 This is a test blog post about a novel(?) perspective about inverse problems in mathematics and fundamental physics.

+alternative title ideas:
+- Can one measure the parton distribution functions?
+- Is there a point at which inferred abstract quantities can be considered indirectly measured instead of 'just' fitting a model to data?

 Title1
 ======